-2048 Android Game, I had downloaded this game because It was trending, all of my friend was playing so I also downloaded 2048 Game.
+2048 Android Game, I had downloaded this game because it was trending, all of my friends were playing so I also downloaded the 2048 Game.

 Once I finished this game, I release that I can also create this game, Then I created this game.

 It is live on Play Store.
 You can download it here.
 If you want to buy source code you can buy it here.